 We will see how very important it is to bring about in the human mind the radical revolution.
 The crisis is a crisis in consciousness, a crisis that cannot anymore accept the old norms, the old patterns, the ancient traditions.
 And considering what the world is now with all the misery, conflict, destructive brutality, aggresion, and so on, man is still as he was, is still brutal, violent, aggressive, competitive and has built a society along these lines. – Jiddu Krishnamurti

-Consequently, it was no surprise to me that at the protests against COVID-19 restrictions and at QAnon gatherings, there was a peculiar blend of people, including everyone from right-wingers to faith healers.
-This mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (postmodern) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world—a myth one can live by.
-I think there was also reasonable protest and the situation is certainly much more complex than I am every able to understand.
+Consequently, it was no surprise to me that at the protests against COVID-19 restrictions and at QAnon gatherings, there was a peculiar blend of people, including everyone from far right-wingers to faith healers.
+Of course, one has to be careful with such categorization since such protests are often captured by extreme parties.
+Anyways, this mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (post-truth) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world—a myth one can live by.
+However, ignorance is too simple of an explanation.
+The MAGA cult is not disingaged in communication or the production of knowledge.
+Instead they (ab)use communication to construct quite imaginative but also inconsistant alternative facts effectively.

-It is far to easy to make fun of people believing in mythologies.
-In an objective scientific sense, myths are either inconsistent or unfalsifiable.
+On the basis of knowledge, it is easy to make fun of people believing in mythologies.
+Scienficially speaking, myths are either inconsistent or unfalsifiable.
 However, socially they can be very useful and powerful.
 They explain experience and reduce complexity.
 A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
 They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal—a mission greater than oneself.
-Here, a shadow of spirituality plays an important role, be it in the form of the light of God, Siegfried the dragonslayer, Achilleus the greatest of all the Greek warriors or Donald Trump the warrior King.
+Here, a shadow of spirituality plays an important role, be it in the form of the Light of God, Siegfried the Dragonslayer, Achilleus the Greatest of All the Greek Warriors or Donald Trump the Warrior King.

-In my view, spirituality and science harmonize with one another rather than clash.
-Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic.
-Bu it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
-It seems peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe’s intricate complexity.
+Later I will argue that we should keep the source for spirituality, that is, imagination, ambiguity, and contradictions alive and that science can be abused for a Crusade Against Ambiguity.
+In my view, spirituality and science can harmonize with quite well.
+Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic, that is, if it starts a crusade against ambiguity.
+But it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
+Religion needs ambiguity.
+Therefore, it is peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe’s intricate complexity.

 We have a working theory, which we know is true, which explains how you can go from great simplicity to prodigious complexity.
 And finally to the sort of complexity which is capable of designing things, of creating things, of working out how to do things.
 If you suddenly going to insert a designing machine, a creator, an intelligence at the root of the universe you have just undermined your entire enterprise because your entire enterprise has been to explain how you get to something complicated enough to do design. – Richard Dawkins

 But why can spirituality lead to the descent into the rabbit hole of conspiracy theories?
 First of all, there is a strong relation between philosophy, religion, and spirituality, e.g., between Platonism and Christianity.
 Monolithic religions offer a rather rigorous explanation of why things are as they are, based on the presumption of a creator.
 Especially, non-believers sometimes misunderstand that religious people dislike logic when, in fact, it was Thomas Aquinas who attempted to synthesize Aristotelian philosophy (and logic) with the principles of Christianity.
 He produced a vast body of precise, detailed, and systematic philosophical writings, in which he integrated Aristotle’s encyclopedic work and medieval Christian theology into a seamless whole.
 The dark side of this was that any contradiction by future scientists would necessarily have to be seen as heresy.
 Philosopher Bertrand Russell pointed out that Aquinas started by already knowing the truth in the form of the Catholic faith.
 Aquinas used logic to strengthen his belief system and not to question it.
-Some postmodern thinkers might argue that philosophers, who did metaphysics, did basically the same but in a more clever way and without involving God.
+Note that postmodern thinkers argue that philosophers, who practiced metaphysics, did basically the same but in a more clever way.
 Famous is Nietzsche’s suspicion of Kant’s categorical imperative, which is, after all, categorical.
+Kant, however, pointed to the source of the problem which is not logic or rational thinking but a lack of empirical evidence; a lack of outwardness; of asking nature.

 From this perspective, one might say that conspiracists are in the business of doing metaphyics poorly.
 It is certainly the case that there are similarities in doing metaphysics and constructing a grand conspiratorial theory (or myth) that attempts to explain everything.
 And like Aquinas, theorists of a conspiracy try to establish a kind of system, synthesizing the world into one big theory.
 But there are also differences.
-Metaphysicians (as well as many religious texts) at least tried to be consistent, while conspiracy theorists are liberated from such limitations.
+Metaphysicians (as well as many religious texts) at least try to be consistent, while conspiracy theorists are liberated from such limitations.
 They openly replace rationality with mythology.
 By constructing and emphasizing mythological symbols, conspiracy theories provide a shortcut into our soul, psyche, mind, or the unconscious.
+They can switch seamlessly from one theory to another.

 Poetry feeds and waters the passions instead of drying them up; she lets them rule, although they ought to be controlled, if mankind are ever to increase in happiness and virtue. – Socrates

 If Trump speaks of America or our radical right-wingers speak of Germany, they do not mean literal countries.
 They signify a mythological symbol.
-To critique their definition as being racist, irrational, exclusive, inhumane, or disastrous only demontrate to them that you are of ‘the them’; that you are jealous that they won.
 An effective myth is a self-contained world of signs were everything has a marked position, making it very hard to signify otherwise with a believer.
+To critique their definition as being racist, irrational, exclusive, inhumane, or disastrous only demontrates to them that you are of ‘the them’ (das Man); that you are jealous that they won.
 Any contrary narrative is spun by false prophets which conspire against the ‘chosen ones’.

 The Matrix is one of my all-time favorite movies, which increased my interest in computer science and philosophy.
 As a child, I fantasized about being The One, akin to the hacker Neo, who could hack the matrix.
 Interestingly, the movie is inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard (1929 – 2007), especially by his book Simulacra and Simulation (Baudrillard, 1983).
-The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients and the actors were reportedly required to read it.
+The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients.
+The actors were even reportedly required to read it.

 Baudrillard—the prophet of post-truth—focused on analyzing what can be termed postmodern media, although postmodernity is challenging to define.
 Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: there are no all encompassing meta-narratives.
 For some, such as Niklas Luhmann (1927–1998), the concept of postmodernity itself is contentious, with Luhmann believing it never truly existed (Luhmann, 2000).
 But back to Baudrillard.